 Numerous reports by mainstream media have recounted experiences by Permanent Resident (PR) hopefuls who still find permanent residency in Singapore utterly elusive even after multiple attempts.
 Receiving a PR rejection letter can feel incredibly demoralising — rejection stings in any shape or form, and this is no different.
 But what, then, should you do now?
 Can you apply for permanent residency again?
 Even if you could, is there even any real possibility of becoming a PR in the future, or should you perhaps throw in the towel altogether?

 Let’s set something straight right off the bat: there is no limit at all to the number of times that anyone can apply for permanent residency in Singapore.
-No one can hold you back from trying again as long as you are willing to do so.
-All you would have to do is invest more time and fork out the amount of money required for a non-refundable processing fee of S$100.
-At the end of the day, it all boils down to your decisions.
-Here’s how you can ensure that you make the right ones after your attempt proves to be futile and your PR application has been rejected.
+But here’s how you can improve your next attempt if your PR application has been rejected.

 Why was Your Application for Singapore PR Rejected?